NcuMathRoboticsLab/MRL_LabelTool/README.md

 On Windows10, it builed by Vscode and CMake, you can use Visual Studio, too.
 On Linux it just builed by CMake.

-If you wanna use this template, you should copy the `lib` file and dll file by yourself.
+If you wanna change the feature, modify the "include/make_feature.h" file.

 ![](https://github.com/NcuMathRoboticsLab/MRL_LabelTool/blob/main/docs/LabelToolDemo.gif?raw=true)